-(A) All pollutants listed in Table II or Table III of Appendix D (the toxic pollutants) for which quantitative data is not otherwise required under paragraph (d)(7)(ii) of this section except that an applicant qualifying as a small business under paragraph (d)(8) of this section is not required to analyze for the pollutants listed in Table II of Appendix D (the organic toxic pollutants).
+(A) All pollutants listed in Table II or Table III of Appendix D of this Part (the toxic pollutants) for which quantitative data is not otherwise required under paragraph (g)(7)(ii) of this section except that an applicant qualifying as a small business under paragraph (g)(8) of this section is not required to analyze for the pollutants listed in Table II of Appendix D of this Part (the organic toxic pollutants).

-(B) All pollutants in Table IV of Appendix D (certain conventional and nonconventional pollutants).
+(B) All pollutants in Table IV of Appendix D of this Part (certain conventional and nonconventional pollutants).

-(iv) Each applicant must indicate whether it knows or has reason to believe that any of the pollutants in Table V of Appendix D (certain hazardous substances and asbestos) is discharged from each outfall.
+(iv) Each applicant must indicate whether it knows or has reason to believe that any of the pollutants in Table V of Appendix D of this Part (certain hazardous substances and asbestos) is discharged from each outfall.
 For every pollutant expected to be discharged, the applicant must briefly describe the reasons the pollutant is expected to be discharged, and report any quantitative data it has for any pollutant.

-(v) Each applicant must report qualitative data, generated using a screening procedure not calibrated with analytical standards, for 2,3,7,8tetrachlorodibenzo-p-dioxin (TCDD) if it:

-(A) Uses or manufactures 2,4,5trichlorophenoxy acetic acid (2,4,5-T]; 2-(2,4,5-trichlorophenoxy) propanoic acid (Silvex, 2,4,5,TP); 2-(2,4,5trichlorophenoxy) ethyl 2,2-dichloropropionate (Erbon); O,O-dimethyl O-(2,4,5-trichlorophenyl) phosphorothioate (Ronnel); 2,4,5-trichlorophenol (TCP); or hexachlorophene (HCP); or
+- (v) Each applicant must report qualitative data, generated using a screening procedure not calibrated with analytical standards, for 2,3,7,8tetrachlorodibenzo-p-dioxin (TCDD) if it: - (A) Uses or manufactures 2,4,5-trichlorophenoxy acetic acid (2,4,5,-T); 2-(2,4,5-trichlorophenoxy) propanoic acid (Silvex, 2,4,5,-TP); 2-(2,4,5-trichlorophenoxy) ethyl, 2,2-dichloropropionate (Erbon); O,O-dimethyl O-(2,4,5-trichlorophenyl) phosphorothioate (Ronnel); 2,4,5-trichlorophenol (TCP); or hexachlorophene (HCP); or